Configure ZTNA with on-premises resources and a Windows virtual machine

 Install Docker Desktop

-In this section, you will follow Docker documentation to install Docker Desktop on the Windows machine.
+In this section, you will learn how to follow Docker documentation to install Docker Desktop on the Windows machine.

 Skip this section if Docker Desktop is already installed.